topo-gps/ios-manual/en/routes/routes_plan.rst

 Planning routes
 ---------------
 Planning a route is creating a route between several locations for a means of transportation.
 These locations are called route points in Topo GPS.
+The route points have to be manually created on the map.
 An alternative to route planning is :ref:`route generation <sec-route-generate>`.
+For route generation you only give a desired length and a starting point.

 The route planner can be opened by first opening the :ref:`routes pop-pup <sec-routes-popup>` (Menu > Routes).
-Then tap the 'Plan route' item.
-An exmaple of the route planner screen is shown below:
+Then tap the 'Plan a route' item.
+(In MacOS tap the 'Plan' mode selector on the top of the window, or Command-K').
+An example of the route planner screen is shown below:

 .. figure:: ../_static/route-plan1.png
    :height: 568px